superkabuki/Caleb/shortbit/shortbit_rust/src/README.md

 was a part of my initial solution that I didn't remove, it just stuck around.
 Looking at it now, the enum for ShortBit doesn't even need to exist at all.

+Adrian: That was the only thing I could think of , that you wanted to make an array and needed one type.
+Don't be afraid to abandon old ideas, I have a bad habit of do that myself.

 I did a SCTE-35 as a service, it's kind of cool. https://github.com/superkabuki/SCTE-35_threefive3/blob/main/sassy.md